-- Householder Application form ensure that the relevant sections have been completed and signed. - Ordinance Survey Plan the plan should be to a scale of 1:1250 with a red outline around your property and a north arrow. - Detailed plans which should include a block plan, elevations and sections through the site drawn to an appropriate scale, typically 1:100 or 1:200 - Design statement may be useful to understand any particular issues with the site and how you have addressed any points raised through the pre-application process. - Planning fee which is £166 for all householder applications.
+- Householder Application form ensure that the relevant sections have been completed and signed. - Ordinance Survey Plan the plan should be to a scale of 1:1250 with a red outline around your property and a north arrow. - Detailed plans which should include a block plan, elevations and sections through the site drawn to an appropriate scale, typically 1:100 or 1:200 - Design statement may be useful to understand any particular issues with the site and how you have addressed any points raised through the pre-application process. - Planning fee which is £190 for all householder applications.
 Payment can be made by cash, cheque, credit/debit card or electronically via the planning portal.

+Merthyr Tydfil County Borough Council tran Flavning Chestageast Casted; Unit 5 Triangle Business Park Pentrolach Restry Tydfil Gra a 10 Te No. 1588 2023 was morthy ave ab

+Householder Application for Planning Permission for works or extension to a dwelling.
+Town and Country Planning Act 1990

-You can com Publication of Please note that Authority's webs Please complete u It is important that To plete and submit this for applications on plan t the information provi- wn and Country on electronically via the oning authority well ded on this application y Planning e Planning Per boites in form and i rtal by visiting www.glanningportal.gov.uk/appl
+You can complete and submit this form electronically via the Planning Portal by visiting www.planningportal.gov.uk/apply

-Publication of Please note that Authority's webs Flease complete u it is important that applications on plan t the information provide ite.
-If you require any fur ning authority wel bsites in form and i

-It is important that sing block capitals and bla se contact the in supporting documents may be published or Authority's planning department.
+Publication of applications on planning authority websites Please note that the information provided on this application form and in supporting documents may be published on the Authority's website.
+If you require any further clarification, please contact the Authority's planning department.

-t you read the accompany eck ink, ing guidance notes as in correct comple etion will delay the processing of your application.
+Please complete using block capitals and black ink.
+It is important that you read the accompanying guidance notes as incorrect completion will delay the processing of your application.

 1. Applicant Name and Address 2.
 Agent Name and Address

 Title: First name: Title: First name:

 Last name: Last name:

-Company reptionals Company reptionals
+Company (optional): Company (optional):

-Unit House number: House suffic Unit House number: House suffic
+Unit: House House suffix: Unit: House House suffic

 House name: House name:

 Address 1: Address 1:

 Address 2: Address 2:

-Address it Address 2:
+Address 3: Address 3:

-=

-Towns Towns
+Town: Town:

 County: County:

 Country: Country:

 Postcode: Postcode:

+3. Description of Proposed Works

+Please describe the proposed works: